neutrofoton/neutrofoton.github.io/source/_posts/2016-09-18-mono-mod-mono-apache2-on-ubuntu.markdown

 ```

-To install mono run the following command
+To install mono, run the following command

 ``` bash install mono
 $ sudo apt-get install mono-complete
 ```

-If we have not Apache 2 on our system, we need to install it first.
-Or we can check exist version <code>apache2 -v</code>
+If we do not have Apache 2 on our system, we need to install it first.
+Or we can check the existing version <code>apache2 -v</code>

 ``` bash install apache2
 $ sudo apt-get install apache2
 ```

-To be able to host ASP.NET application on apache, we need to install mod_mono. mod_mono is a module for the Apache HTTP Server that allows for hosting of ASP.NET pages and other assemblies on multiple platforms by use of Mono.
+To be able to host ASP.NET application on apache, we need to install <code>mod_mono</code>. <code>mod_mono</code> is a module for the Apache HTTP Server that allows us to host ASP.NET pages and other assemblies on multiple platforms by using Mono.

 To install Mod Mono and its dependencies run the following command